Sz-Tim/isRev/ms/msDraft.md

 With common interpretations of turnover and nestedness **CITE**, the high nestedness with low turnover along most gradients suggests that environmental filtering is more important than biotic interactions in determining the ant genus communities across elevations.
 Moreover, the number of genera and, to a lesser extent, the number of subfamilies tend to correspond with the number of species across elevations.
 Additionally, neither the richness patterns nor the proportional dominance of the most speciose subtaxon show latitudinal trends.
+Nonetheless, given the disparate number of species within each ant genus or subfamily, the pattern of species richness may simply result from the richness pattern of the most speciose genus or subfamily along the gradient.

 \newpage